-The bill amends the Kansas personal and family protection act to update the eligibility requirements for obtaining a concealed carry handgun license.
+The bill amends the Kansas Personal and Family Protection Act to update the eligibility requirements for obtaining a concealed carry handgun license.
 Key changes include a mandate for applicants to surrender their licenses to the attorney general upon suspension or revocation, and the introduction of a transition process from a provisional license to a standard license.
-The bill also prohibits the collection of personal information from off-duty law enforcement officers entering buildings while armed and removes the requirement for these officers to wear identifying items.
-Additionally, it outlines the application procedures for a concealed carry license, including the completion of a handgun safety and training course, and specifies conditions for license denial or revocation.
+The bill also prohibits the collection of personal information from off-duty law enforcement officers entering buildings while armed and eliminates the requirement for these officers to wear identifying items.
+Additionally, it clarifies the application process, specifying necessary documentation and fees, and requires the attorney general to establish an eight-hour handgun safety and training course.

 {As Amended by House Committee of the Whole}: 75-7c04, 75-7c05, 75-7c08, 75-7c07, 75-7c06, 75-7c22